-Poor manual handling and consequent musculoskeletal disorders are an issue for all employers.
+Poor manual handling and consequent musculoskeletal disorders are an issue in every workplace where employees are required to carry heavy goods and packages.

 - The user will understand their responsibilities when manual handling.